 List outstanding achievements and awards of teaming partners and/or their staff on other contracts that are portable and beneficial to this contract.

-Develop the Win Themes using numbers of times that an activity or capability has been performed or obtained.
+Develop proposal Win Themes by using the number of times that an activity or capability has been performed or obtained.
 Numbers help convince evaluators that we are experienced and are not new at the game, which means we are a low-risk selection.

 Develop themes on team partner synergy (i.e., why the whole is better than the sum of its parts).